Skip to content

 Index build is slow Build after bulk ingestion, not after every small batch; monitor /metrics in server mode.

-Binary index scores look inverted Remember Hamming/Jaccard are lower-is-better distances.
+Binary index scores look inverted Remember Hamming, Jaccard/Tanimoto, and Dice are lower-is-better distances.